How to Fill In the Study Doc

 ^

-is an internal format that the common elements of the other formats are converted into for loading.
+unicorris an internal format that the common elements of the other formats are converted into for loading.
 There is currently no way to save an excel file in this format, so please ignore this option. -

 Default Sequence